bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

              set_fact:
                molecule_ephemeral_directory: '{{ lookup(''env'', ''MOLECULE_EPHEMERAL_DIRECTORY'') }}'
            ```

-        1. The contents above creates the variable called **molecule_ephemeral_directory**.
+           This creates the variable called **molecule_ephemeral_directory**.
            The variable holds the directory path where molecule creates all the necessary artifacts to run a molecule scenario.

         1. Add the following contents to the end of the **create.yml** file.